LightAndLight/lightandlight.github.io/about.md

 My name is Isaac Elliott.
 I am studying Software Engineering and Computer Science at the University of Queensland and am pursuing career as a full-time Software Engineer.

-I have yet to settle into any programming niche; consequently I endeavour to acquire a broad set of development skills.
+I have yet to settle into any programming niche; so I'm trying to gain a broad set of development skills.
 Functional programming, game development and web design/development are all prominent interests of mine.